bitrise-io/bitrise/_docs/cli-how-to-guide.md

       - slack-message:
           inputs:
           - SLACK_MESSAGE_TEXT: "ISO_DATETIME: ${ISO_DATETIME}"
+          - SLACK_ERROR_MESSAGE_TEXT: "Whoooooops, There's no time!!!"

+You can notice that the [slack-message](https://github.com/bitrise-io/bitrise-steplib/tree/master/steps/slack-message/1.2.0) Step contains two message texts.
+One to send when everything went well and we can send the time and another to send when there was a problem getting the time.
 Well that's it!
 Run the workflow and wait for that awesome Slack message!
 Happy building!